 Each cold and dark season calls us to rest and reflect and prepares us for the delight and ease of spring.

-What might change in your life even today, or what might you hear, if you begin living eyes and heart wide open?
+What might change in your life today, or what might you hear, if you begin living eyes and heart wide open?